vbianchi/bioagent/README.md

 python -m src.main
 ```

+*```(Using python -m src.main ensures that Python can correctly find the src package for imports like from src.core.config_loader import ...)```*

-The script will initialize the LLM specified in `config/settings.yaml` and prompt for input in a loop (type 'quit' to exit).
+The script initializes the LLM specified in `config/settings.yaml` and prompts for input in a loop (type 'quit' to exit).
 It classifies input:
 -   If 'literature_search', it refines the query, searches PubMed/ArXiv, displays results, and provides a summary.
 -   If 'chat', it routes to the chat function which uses the LLM and conversation history to respond.
+-   If you press Enter with no input, it will now prompt you again instead of processing an empty query. *`(Note: Quality depends on the LLM and prompts in config/settings.yaml.)`*

 ## Project Structure
 ├── .venv/            # Virtual environment managed by uv